 Two types of terminalization can be identified:

-• Bottleneck-derived terminalization encompasses a conventional perspective on the role of terminals where the terminal is the main source of delay and capacity constraint for the supply chain.
-It does not necessarily mean that the terminal is running close to capacity, but that operational issues (storage space, port call frequency, gate access) are imposing a more rational use of the facilities so that the performance and reliability of the terminal is maintained.
-This is particularly important since terminal operators must maintain a level of service to their users, particularly maritime shipping lines.
-In this case the supply chain adapts with volume, frequency and scheduling changes and may seek alternatives if possible.
+- Bottleneck-derived terminalization.
+It encompasses a conventional perspective on the role of terminals, in which terminals are the primary source of delay and capacity constraints for the supply chain.
+It does not necessarily mean that the terminal is running close to capacity, but rather that operational issues (storage space, port call frequency, gate access) are imposing a more rational use of the facilities, thereby maintaining the terminal’s performance and reliability.
+This is particularly important, as terminal operators must maintain a level of service to their users, especially maritime shipping lines.
+In this case, the supply chain adapts to changes in volume, frequency, and scheduling and may seek alternatives if performance and reliability are unsatisfactory.

-• Warehousing-derived (buffer) terminalization refers to the function of warehousing, in whole or in part, shifting to the terminal.
-The terminal becomes a buffer like a distribution center, which functionally makes the terminal a component of the supply chain, no longer as a factor of delay, but as a storage unit.
-It gives the supply chain a higher level of flexibility to lower warehousing costs as well as to adapt to unforeseen events such as demand surges or delays.
-An inventory in transit strategy coupled with an inventory at terminal one can reduce significantly warehousing requirements at distribution centers.
-Considering the wide variety of supply chains, each with its own requirements in terms of origins, destinations, frequency, reliability and overall elasticity, buffer-derived terminalization can take many forms.
+- Warehousing-derived (buffer) terminalization.
+It refers to the warehousing function, in whole or in part, being shifted to the terminal.
+The terminal becomes a buffer, like a distribution center, which makes it an active component of the supply chain, not a factor of delay, but a storage unit.
+It can provide the supply chain with greater flexibility by reducing warehousing costs and adapting to unforeseen events such as demand surges or delays.
+An inventory-in-transit strategy, coupled with an inventory-at-terminal strategy, can significantly reduce warehousing requirements at distribution centers and offer greater flexibility in selecting the final destination of an unbound shipment.
+Given the wide variety of supply chains, each with its own requirements for origins, destinations, frequency, reliability, and overall elasticity, buffer-derived terminalization can take many forms.